 Anxiety affects millions of people worldwide.
 It can cause feelings of nervousness and fear, and sometimes leads to depression.

 If you’re suffering from anxiety, don’t hesitate to seek help.
 You can ease your worries by making healthy lifestyle changes and avoiding behaviors such as smoking or drinking heavily.
-Your ability to handle anxiety may depend on how much support you have from family and friends.
-Anxiety can also be treated with medication, but medications may come with side effects.
+Your ability to handle it may depend on how much support you have from family and friends.
+It can also be treated with medication, but medications may come with side effects.

 Living a healthy lifestyle is a great way to handle anxiety.
 Try riding a bike or lifting some weights to release tension.
-Meditation is also a good way to reduce anxiety and promote relaxation.
+Meditation is also a good way to reduce anxious feelings and promote relaxation.

 If you’re suffering from an anxiety disorder, talk to your doctor about treatment options that may work for you.
-Anxiety medications can help ease symptoms of depression, but they aren’t safe for everyone.
-Some anxiety medications work by altering the brain’s levels of serotonin the chemical in the brain that helps promote feelings of well-being.
-Other anxiety medications may be habit forming and should only be taken as prescribed.
+Medications can help ease symptoms of depression, but they aren’t safe for everyone.
+Some medications work by altering the brain’s levels of serotonin the chemical in the brain that helps promote feelings of well-being.
+Other medications may be habit forming and should only be taken as prescribed.

 If you’re looking for more natural cures to help ease your anxiety, consider talking with a doctor about using supplements or vitamins to treat your condition.
 Vitamin B12 has been shown to reduce symptoms of depression and anxiety.
 Some studies also indicate that L-theanine, a chemical found in green tea, may ease anxiety.
 Anxiety can be an isolating disorder, but it’s important to realize you aren’t alone in your struggle with it.

 Anxiety can cause stress and the resulting exhaustion and fatigue can lead to depression and overwhelming tiredness.